PAyush15/nitrobot-sim/README.md

 ## Overview

-A ROS2 differential-drive robot created using URDF with sensors such as camera, depth camera and LiDAR.
+A ROS2 simulation of differential-drive robot created using URDF with sensors such as camera, depth camera and LiDAR.
 This project is for getting acquainted with ROS2 following the series of 'Building a mobile robot' by Articulated Robotics (Josh Newans) on Youtube.

 ## Demo

 https://github.com/user-attachments/assets/20811afe-c478-42f3-b71b-dbfdf7436685

-Checkout the full video here: https://youtu.be/cQoGame0wjs?si=Tl-N0QOnwe30VAT1
 ## Features

 - **Autonomous  Navigation** using ROS Nav2 Stack and Cartographer SLAM

-- **Real-Time Obstacle Avoidance** with 2D LiDAR and camera
+- **Real-Time Obstacle Avoidance** with 2D LiDAR and camera (optionally depth cam)

-- **Secure Delivery** with QR code-based compartment unlocking

-- **Live Video Streaming** via Raspberry Pi camera

-- **Multiple Control Modes**: teleoperation, scripted navigation, autonomous mode
+- **Multiple Control Modes**: teleoperation, joystick, scripted navigation, autonomous mode

-- **Modular 3D-Printed Design** with dual delivery compartments

-- **URDF Model Integration** for simulation and parameter tuning

-- **Tested in Simulation** before deployment

-- **Tested with robot** in real-time
+- **Custom ROS2 Controller**: Implemented a custom ROS2 controller for controlling the robot

+- **Custom Environment**: Custom envrionment creation and mapping it using slam_toolbox